-2. With Lumpkin’s Jail at your back, walk directly across the parking lot and under the railroad tracks.
-You’ll exit onto Grace Street at Ambler Street.
-Continue on Grace.
+2. With the Lumpkin’s Jail historical markers behind you, walk through the VCU parking lot to Grace Street.
 Between 18th and 19th Streets, the Adam Craig House will be on your left (1812 E. Grace St.).
 This is the house where I imagined the character, Maggie, to have lived.

 3. Continue east on Grace Street to 20th Street and turn right.
 Walk until 20th Street ends at the flood wall on Cary Street, and you’ll see the Libby Prison historical marker.
 The prison used to stretch a full block east from the corner of S. 20th Street and E. Cary Street.